-You know you need to be more consistent with your content but you’re struggling to get into a rhythm and often struggle to come up with ideas for your blog/vlog, email newsletter or social media.
+You know you need to be more consistent with your content but you’re struggling to get into a rhythm.
+And you often struggle to come up with ideas for social media updates and for your blog/vlog and email newsletter.

 I’ve struggled with this in the past too.
 I’ll admit I’m not the most organised person in the world but I’m very productive, publishing hundreds of podcasts, blogs and social media posts every year, and rarely missing a deadline.